Hachiko Waits

-Plot summary
+Plot

 Professor Hidesaburō Ueno and his dog Hachikō follow the same schedule every day.
 In April 1924, when Hachikō was six months old, he got out the gate and followed the Professor to the train station, despite the Professor's commanding him to go back home.
 At the train station, the Station Master, Mr. Yoshikawa, agrees to watch Hachikō until the Professor returns.
 There Yasuo, a six-year-old boy, meets Hachikō.
-The dog waits until five minutes to three o'clock, when the Professor's train arrives.

-This routine continues every day for a year.
+The dog waits until five minutes to three o'clock, when the Professor's train arrives.This routine continues every day for a year.
 However, when the train arrives in the afternoon, the Professor is not on it.
 Yasuo discovers that he has suffered a heart attack and died.
 Hachikō waits in the station until the last train arrives at midnight; then Yasuo, with much difficulty, takes him to his house.
 However, Hachikō escapes the next morning; and at five minutes to three, he is in the station waiting for the Professor.

 Yasuo and the Station Master take care of Hachikō for the next ten years, as he comes to the station every afternoon to await the Professor's arrival.
 The newspaper writes an article about Hachikō, and he becomes famous throughout Japan.
 On the day Hachikō dies, the sixteen-year-old Yasuo meets a famous artist, who wants to carve a statue of the devoted dog.
 Once complete, the statue becomes famous as well; and by it, Yasuo meets the girl whom he marries ten years later.